 Squats

-Taking the time to allow the muscles of your body to prepare for exercise can mean the difference between feeling great or being unnecessarily injured.
+Taking the time to allow your body’s muscles to prepare for exercise can mean the difference between feeling great and being unnecessarily injured.

 A good warm-up is a short workout to prepare you for your longer one.
 Through a simple practice of careful movement and dynamic stretches, you can prepare for any activity